Give a Gift of Grain

 Why Donate Grain?

 Donating a gift of grain is a simple way to make a lasting difference.
 The value of the grain can be used to support charitable causes in your community, support a specific nonprofit organization important to you, or start an endowed fund in the name of your family.
-No matter what you chose to support, you can be sure that your gift of grain is growing the future of your community.
+No matter what you choose to support, you can be sure that your gift of grain is growing the future of your community.

 What Are the Benefits?